dxtrlws/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+   - `Describe()` is a block the groups togther serveral related test.
+   - `it()` is actually what's needed in order for your test to run.
-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?
+   - The point of TDD is to right your test before you start writing your application code.
+It's a good idea cause it'll let you know if you break your certian parts of your code as you write your application.
-1. Mention three types of automated tests.
+3. Mention three types of automated tests.
+   - The three types of test are `Unit Testing`, `Integration Testing` and `End-to-end` testing

 ## Project Set Up